TYPO3-cookbooks/zabbix-custom-checks/templates/haproxy/README.md

 ### Latest / Changelog

+* [01/20/2017]: replaced single XML template with two - one for Zabbix v2 and another for v3
 * [09/08/2015]: now all stats are retrieved via `haproxy_stats.sh` script, which caches the stats for 5 minutes (by default) to avoid hitting HAProxy stats socket too much.

 ### Prerequisites